Travel insurance for Thailand can be expensive.

 Your auto policy and/or your credit card may provide some coverage for rental cars in Thailand, reducing the value proposition of buying a separate travel insurance policy in Thailand.

-The Best Travel Insurance for Thailand: What I Personally Buy
+The Best Travel Insurance: What I Personally Buy

-I personally choose to buy travel insurance for Thailand through World Nomads.
+I personally choose to to be covered in Thailand through World Nomads.

 World Nomads is one of the most trusted names in travel insurance.
 I've used them for years, including to insure my huge year-long round-the-world trip from 2016-2017.